Riding For Ovarian Cancer Research

 I have seen the challenges that Claire’s Rare Ovarian Cancer has presented to herself and the family.

 When Peter first spoke to me the idea of the Ride for Rare Ovarian Cancer Research I volunteered straight away.
 The opportunity to not only help a very dear friend but to raise funds for this cause resonates with me.
 I lost my own mother Patricia to breast cancer in 2008 and am acutely aware of the challenges that cancer presents not only for the patient but family and friends as well.

-My focus now is to prepare well for the ride – Canberra to Melbourne – 9 days 900 kilometres is not to be underestimated – plus raise as much money as I can for Rare Ovarian Cancer Research.
+My focus now is to prepare well for the ride in Bright – beginning 18th March 2024 – plus raise as much money as I can for Rare Ovarian Cancer Research.